10 Uncommon Mental Exercises to Change Your Bad Emotional Habits

 10. Feed Your Sense of Purpose

 Purpose is the ultimate form of internal emotional manipulation.
 My purpose is to write and whenever I feel anxious, sad, or angry, it almost always replaces those feelings with positive ones.

 The problem is that most of us don’t feed our sense of purpose habitually enough.
-We either do it only when we really need to, or only when we force ourselves to.
-The brain perceives this act as pain instead of the pleasure it actually brings.
+We either do it only when we really need to or only when we force ourselves to.
+That way, the brain perceives this act as painful instead of pleasurable.
 We become emotionally starved of the one thing that can save us in the long run.

 Make it a habit to do something throughout the day that gives you deep fulfillment.
 This deep fulfillment is your sense of purpose and it needs your attention to grow.

-Why this works: Each of us has a unique set of values that we strive to realize in ourselves.
-This fact drives us to live purposefully and truthfully.
+Why this works: Each of us has a unique set of values that we strive to adhere to.
+This drives us to live purposefully and truthfully.
 However, lacking the capacity to develop and realize these values, we seek it in others.
-We do this subconsciously through our emotionally dependent habits that we learned as children.
-We manipulate others instead of focusing on changing our own habits and eventually becoming self-reliant.
-Unlike being emotionally dependent, which is simply a set of habits, emotionally independent people need a drive behind these habits.
-They need to know that what they do, no matter how boring, painful, vulnerable, or difficult in the short term, has a long term value-realization goal behind it.
-This goal is the sense of purpose.
+We do this subconsciously through the emotionally dependent habits that we learned as children.
+We manipulate and get manipulated by others instead of focusing on changing our own habits and eventually becoming self-reliant.
+Unlike being emotionally dependent, which is simply a set of habits, emotionally independent people need intent behind these habits.
+They need to know that what they do, no matter how boring, painful, or difficult in the short term, has a long term value-realization goal behind it.
+This goal is a sense of purpose.